JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 The docker stack im using right now :)

-You can start with a Pi SBC and a SSD drive:
+You can start with just a Pi SBC and a SSD drive:

 ![Pi Home Server](/blog_img/hardware/pi-homeserver.jpg)

+To backup your emails, you could always try a Gmail -> Protonmail Sync: https://proton.me/support/switch-from-gmail-to-proton

 And later continue with any of these tools: